technik-gegg/SMuFF-Klipper/README.md

 ```

 This way only SMuFF related logs and Tracebacks (Exceptions) are being shown continously.
 It helped me a lot while developing the module, so it might be helpful for you too.
-*For tracebacks you may have to modify the -A parameter and nudge up the number to see the full trace.*
+*For tracebacks you may have to adjust the -A parameter and nudge up the number to see the full trace.*

 ---

 ## Recent changes

+**V1.14** - Updated for the latest Klipper version

+- changed installer to support the new multi-printer environment.
+By default, i.e. for a single printer, files are going to be installed in the **~/printer_data/config** folder.
+Though, the installer will ask you politely, if that's what you want. *On older Klipper installations, the installation behaviour will not change.*
+- updated module *smuff.py* to utilize the *smuff_core.py* module, which encapsules the whole SMuFF logic and is the same code as for my OctoPrint plugin.

 **V1.13** - Added watchdogTimeout setting to smuff.cfg